Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 ## Transform: `charset_remap`

-Individually replaces or delete each character in a string.
+Individually replaces or delete characters in the input string.
-This can for example be used in addition to `sanitize`, in order to preserve meaningful characters that would otherwise be removed.
+This can, for example, be used prior to `sanitize`, in order to preserve meaningful characters that would otherwise be removed.

 This transform never fails.